rust-lang/rust/text/0000-kinds-of-allocators.md

     ///do indirectly validate, but that is not part of their
     /// specification.)
     //
-    // Since invalid inputs could yield ill-formed kinds, these
+    // Since invalid inputs could yield ill-formed layouts, these
     // methods are `unsafe`.

-    /// Creates kind describing the record for a single instance of `T`.
+    /// Creates layout describing the record for a single instance of `T`.
     /// Requires `T` has non-zero size.
     pub unsafe fn new_unchecked<T>() -> Self {
         let (size, align) = size_align::<T>();
-        Kind::from_size_align(size, align)
+        Layout::from_size_align(size, align)
     }

-    /// Creates a kind describing the record for `self` followed by
+    /// Creates a layout describing the record for `self` followed by
     /// `next`, including any necessary padding to ensure that `next`
     /// will be properly aligned.
-Note that the result kind will
+Note that the result layout will
     /// satisfy the alignment properties of both `self` and `next`.
     ///
-    /// Returns `(k, offset)`, where `k` is kind of the concatenated
+    /// Returns `(k, offset)`, where `k` is layout of the concatenated
     /// record and `offset` is the relative location, in bytes, of the
     /// start of the `next` embedded witnin the concatenated record
     /// (assuming that the record itself starts at offset 0).